MAAP-Project/ogc-app-pack-generator/README.md

 # OGC Application Package Generator
 GitHub action to build OGC application packages compliant with CWL and OGC best practices.

-This action accepts a YML file describing an algorithm as input and uses it to populate a CWL workflow template file to produce a workflow file.
-The generated workflow file is validated using `cwltool` and `ogc_ap_validator` to ensure it is compliant with CWL and OGC best practices before it is then committed to the working branch under `workflows/`.
-A docker image will be built from the user-specified Dockerfile and pushed to the working repo's GitHub Container Registry.
+This action builds a CWL workflow file from an input YML file.
+The CWL workflow file is validated using `cwltool` and `ogc_ap_validator` to ensure it is compliant with CWL and OGC best practices.
+It is then committed to the client repository's working branch under `workflows/`.
+A docker image will be built from the user-specified Dockerfile and pushed to the client repository's GitHub Container Registry.

 See `data/algorithm_config.yml` for a sample YML input file.